chung-leong/react-seq/examples/media-cap/README.md

 ```

 The function passed to `mount` will be invoked in a `useEffect` hook.
 Attachment of listeners to the DOM needs to
 happen here and not in the generator function since it is a side effect.
-We're taking the liberty of performing some
+We take the liberty to perform additional
-additional clean-up unrelated the removal of handlers here, to save ourselves the trouble of having to set up a
+clean-up here besides removal of handlers, to save ourselves the trouble of having to set up a try-finally block in
-try-finally block (how releasing of resources is normally done).
+the generator function (how releasing of resources is normally done).

-As you can see, there are quite a number of events that can happen.
-The device could get rotated, thereby changing the
+As you can see, there are quite a number of relevant events.
+The device can get rotated, thereby changing the
 dimensions of the video feed.
 A device can get plugged in or unplugged.
-Permission levels could be toggled.
+Permission levels can be toggled.
 All of
 these events will cause different `eventual` promises to be fulfilled.

 At the top of the callback function, we call `on.mount` to let the generator function know that the component has